hjelev/rpi-mqtt-monitor/README.md

 # Installation

+## Automated Installation
-I have created an automated bash installation, its working but not extensively tested
+I have created an automated bash installation, its working but not extensively tested (recently updated)

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/hjelev/rpi-mqtt-monitor/master/remote_install.sh)
 ```

+The auto-installer needs:
+* python (2 or 3)
+* python-pip
+* git
+* paho-mqtt

+Only python is not automatically installed, the rest of the dependancies should be handeled by the auto installation.
+It will also help you configure the host and credentials for the mqtt server in config.py and create the cronjob configuration for you.

+## Manual Installation
 If you don't like the automated installation here are manuall installation instructions:

 Install pip if you don't have it: